umer-surkhail/nodejs-basics/README.md

-# Lecture content for the NodeJS and ExpressJS
+# Lecture content forNodeJS and ExpressJS
 This repo contains the basics of NodeJS and ExpressJS.